|Customer||All-America Selections and National Garden Bureau|

 Our number one goal was to only have to touch the information once.

 Caspio has helped grow our business because it’s helped bring in the information that we needed in an easier, clearer, concise way.
 It has helped us talk with the audience better.
 And everybody has been enjoying it and loving it because it’s just easier to see.

-The metrics we’ve been able to quantify from the decision to use the Caspio cloud database is that it’s really helped our office.
+The metrics we’ve been able to quantify from the decision to use the Caspio platform is that it’s really helped our office.
 We were a very small office of two people and three part-timers.
 And this has really saved time from putting in data two or three times in different locations.

 Caspio has also cupped with expense because we don’t have to pay another company to do the website.
 It’s automatically moving onto our website.